How to Redirect 404 Error Page to Homepage or Custom Page in WordPress?

 Key Takeaways

-• Nexter Extension (Free) allows users to redirect all 404 error pages to the homepage.
+• Nexter Extension (Free) redirects all 404 error pages to the homepage.

-• Nexter Extension (Pro) enables users to redirect all 404 error pages to a custom URL.
+• Nexter Extension (Pro) allows redirection of 404 error pages to a custom URL.

 Table of Contents

 Do you want to guide visitors away from 404 error pages and redirect them to the homepage or a custom page?
-Instead of leaving users stranded on a dead-end page, redirecting them to a relevant page can improve navigation, reduce confusion, and keep them engaged with your content.
+Instead of leaving users stranded on a dead-end page, redirecting them to a relevant page improves navigation, reduces confusion, and keeps them engaged with your content.

-With the Nexter Extension (Free) and Nexter Extension (Pro) plugins, you can easily redirect all the 404 error pages to the homepage or a custom page.
+With the Nexter Extension (Free) and Nexter Extension (Pro) plugins, you can redirect all 404 error pages to the homepage or a custom page.

-With the Nexter Extension pro version, you can redirect all the 404 error pages to a custom URL.
+With the Nexter Extension Pro version, you can redirect all 404 error pages to a custom URL.

 How to Redirect 404 Error Pages to Homepage with the Nexter Extension Free?